conc2304/audio-visualizer/vyzby-app/README.md

   * Ability to control sketch paramters via MIDI input

-## Anatomy of p5js Sketch Developement
+## Anatomy of p5js Sketch Developement within VYZBY
 New Sketches in p5Js get registered in `'@/js/services/SketchRegistration.js'` and get imported together as an array of objects.

 p5JS sketches are found and kept in the `vyzby-app/src/js/sketches/` directory.
 An exampple of an existing sketch is `vyzby-app/src/js/sketches/SketchConstructorWEBGLWave.js`